Feno Ilirel

 Jump to navigation Jump to search

-Feno Ilirel is a goddess in the High Elven Pantheon, held as the patron goddess of the healing arts and alchemy.
+Feno Ilirel is a goddess in the Noon-Sun Court, held as the patron goddess of the healing arts and alchemy.
 She is the Celestial Doctor, and a direct child of Pyria Veleptor, birthed to keep watch over the Atarlie Empire's population of elves when it was clear that they were more frail than originally realized.
 She is known by a variety of epithets including the Secret-Keeper, the Speaker of Illness, and the Queen of Herbs.
+Among the Carcolie, she is known as the Second Mother, since it was her direct action that created the Carcolie subculture as a distinct branch of Elvendom.

-Her symbol is a serpent with the white wings of a dove, and both such animals are considered sacred in her church as a result.
+Her symbol is a crysanthemum flower viewed head-on.
 As a neutral good deity, she grants her followers access to Good, Healing, Plant, and Magic domains.
 While not being warlike herself, those in her church who go into battle do so with a sickle as her divine weapon.

 History